Komonodrg-portfolio/Professional-Projects/README.md

 <br>
  <img src="images/Station1.png" width="400"/>  <img src="images/Station2.png" width="400"/><br>
 <br>
  Though extremely green and feeling the pressure to see this task to completion, no matter the complexities, there were some challenges.
 As my face shows in this pic, I was more then thrilled to brave the elements of winter in wide open work environment, due to ongoing construction.
-Cold, to say the very least...🥶  <br>
+Cold, to say the very least...❄️  <br>
 <br>
   <img src="images/Me.png" width="400"/><br>
 <br>